romir-jain/evolutionapi_typebot/README.md

    - Modify the values found in the newly created files
 3. Run `docker compose up -d` to start all containers
 4. Navigate to whatever url you attributed to the `NEXTAUTH_URL` variable
-5. Login and create a new Typebot, importing from the file under `/typebot_templates/with_chatwoot_integration.json`
+5. Login and create a new Typebot, importing from the file `./typebot_templates/with_chatwoot_integration.json`
+   - (Optional) Make whatever changes to the Typebot you deem necessary (don't forget to export your bot as a JSON and keep it in a safe place)
 6. Publish your bot
 7. Navigate to `http://localhost:8080/manager` and login using the API Key you attributed to the `AUTHENTICATION_API_KEY` variable
 8. Create a new instance